-This past June I was contacted by Tier 1 Engineering, a small aeronautical development group from Orange County, CA. They explained they were several years into development of an electrically powered helicopter and were wanting photos for media promotion.
+This past June I was contacted by a small aeronautical development group from Orange County, CA. Tier 1 Engineering explained they were several years into development of an electrically powered helicopter and were wanting photos for media promotion.

 The aircraft is built upon the popular Robinson R44 Raven II air frame, however the traditional Lycoming piston engine has been replaced by an electric propulsion unit, (EPU).